 Our second generation obicetrapib patent portfolio includes a patent family directed to solid oral dosage forms containing 5 to 10 mg of obicetrapib, including tablet forms, and methods of treatment comprising administration of 1 to 25 mg of obicetrapib daily.
 We have two granted patents in the United States and a pending application.
 We have 38 granted patents in Europe.
-In Asia, we have no granted patents in China, one granted patent in the Republic of Korea, one granted patent in Japan, one granted patent in Taiwan, one granted patent in Singapore and one granted patent in Hong Kong.
+In Asia, we have no granted patents in China, one granted patent in Hong Kong.
 We have one granted patent in India.
 In North America outside of the United States, we have one granted patent in Mexico and one granted patent in Canada.
 In addition, we have 16 granted patents in other foreign jurisdictions.
-Patent applications are pending in Argentina, Brazil, China, Hong Kong, Colombia, Costa Rica, Egypt, Libya, Peru, Thailand and Venezuela.
-Patents, and patent applications, if granted, are expected to expire in February 2034, without taking potential patent term extensions or patent term adjustment into account.
+Patent applications, if granted, are expected to expire in February 2034, without taking potential patent term extensions or patent term adjustment into account.